overclocked/gothic/README.md

 You may find it doesn't serve your needs, but it may still serve as a reference point in writing your own implementation against Google's APIs.

-For a full walkthrough of how this is implemented, see (Seamless Integration with the Google Identity Service)[https://overclocked.medium.com/seamless-api-access-with-google-identity-services-b9901009a8ce].
+For a full walkthrough of how this is implemented, see [Seamless Integration with the Google Identity Service](https://overclocked.medium.com/seamless-api-access-with-google-identity-services-b9901009a8ce).

 ## Dependencies